 Suspended J&K cop Devender Singh was in touch with Pak High Commission officials: NIA

-New Delhi, July 06: The National Investigation Agency has filed a chargesheet against 6 persons in connection with a Hizbul Mujahideen case.
+New Delhi, July 06: The National Investigation Agency (NIA) has filed a chargesheet against 6 persons in connection with a Hizbul Mujahideen case.

 Syed Naveed Mushtaq alias Naveed Babu of the Hizbul Mujahideen, Devender Singh (DySP, J&K Police) and 4 others.